 At one point late in Deep Rising, the monsters start herding the remaining humans towards their feeding area.

 In Cube, this is applied to a structure instead of a monster, but it still fits the purposes of the trope.
-The protagonists openly wonder if the Cube is actually watching them and calculating.
+The protagonists openly wonder if the Cube is watching them and calculating.
 According to the sequels, there are human operators.

 Munro: "I think they're smart — they're too damn smart."